dell/csi-baremetal/docs/proposals/csi-webhook.md

 ## Background

-Need to check that there is only one csi-baremetal instance on the cluster.
+CSI Operator should control CSI Deployment CR create/update/delete operations.
+It can be used for multiple purposes.
+Examples
+- to reject creation of the second csi-baremetal instance
+- to check upgrade version matrix
-In additional webhook helps to verify csi-deployment manifest before installing.
+- to verify csi-deployment manifest before installing

 ## Proposal